danionescu0/robot-camera-platform/README.md

 **How does it work**

 a.
-The android app shows the uv4l streamming inside a webview.
+The android app shows the uv4l streaming inside a webview.
+The uv4l process runs on the raspberry pi, captures video input from the camera and streams it.
+It's an awesome tool with many features

 b.
-Using controlls inside the android app lights and engines commands are issued to the MQTT server
+Using controls inside the android app lights and engines commands are issued to the MQTT server

 c.
 The python server inside the docker container on the raspberry pi listens to MQTT commands and passes them using serial interface to the arduino board.
 The arduino board controlls the motors and the lights.